When: Tuesday, April 14

 Another claim: Pelosi was “dancing in the streets of Chinatown, trying to say, ‘It’s okay to come to the United States.
 It’s fine.
 It’s wonderful.
 Come on in.
 Bring your infection with you,’” Trump said in May.

 The truth: Trump is embellishing his original lie: Pelosi was not dancing in Chinatown or urging sick people to bring the coronavirus to the United States.

 The truth: Biden never said this.
 He has said repeatedly that he plans to “listen to the scientists” when deciding on policies to control the virus.
-And when asked by ABC’s David Muir this month if he would support an economic shutdown, Biden said he “would be prepared to do whatever it takes to save lives.”
+When asked by ABC’s David Muir in August if he would support an economic shutdown, Biden said he “would be prepared to do whatever it takes to save lives.”
 But in September, he was more specific, saying, “There is going to be no need, in my view, to be able to shut down the whole economy.”